 The Prince Edward Island Nurses’ Union is a strong, credible and respected voice for Registered Nurses and quality health care in our province.
 We are a member of the Canadian Federation of Nurses’ Unions (CFNU), and thereby affiliated with the Canadian Labor Congress (CLC).

-- The PEINU office is supported by two full-time staff, our Executive Director, and Office Assistant and a full-time Communications Officer.
+- The PEINU office is supported by three full-time staff, our Executive Director, Office Assistant and Communications Officer.

 - Full time elected President.